How Do I Obtain Legal Guardianship in Indiana?

 Types of Guardianship in Indiana

-Indiana law recognizes several forms of guardianship, depending on the needs of the protected person:
+Indiana guardianship laws recognize several forms of guardianship Indiana, depending on the needs of the protected person:

-Courts may also grant temporary or emergency guardianship when immediate action is necessary, such as in cases of abuse or medical emergencies.
+Courts may also grant temporary or emergency guardianship when immediate action is necessary, such as in cases of abuse or medical emergencies, until the court later may terminate guardianship in Indiana.

 How to Obtain Legal Guardianship in Indiana

-The process of obtaining guardianship involves multiple legal steps:
+The process of obtaining legal guardianship Indiana involves several legal steps:

 1. File a Petition